 What makes Red Helen stand out in the music industry is how they introduce us to a new and unique style of music.
 Red Helen might be defined as a progressive metal core band, they still manage to express themselves musically and explore the other avenues of music by incorporating elements of jazz, rock, and electronic music into what they do.

-The reason why Red Helen are so looked up to and admired as performers are due to how they skyrocketed throughout the course of a couple of short years.
+The reason why Red Helen are so looked up to and admired as performers is how they skyrocketed throughout the course of a couple of short years.
 Red Helen has performed at so many phenomenal events and festivals such as Oppikoppi in 2015 and Krank’d Up Fest in 2014&2015, that they became internationally know.
 One of their greatest feats was to perform at 2014’s Wacken Open Air, (The biggest metal festival in the entire world) where they won the Wacken Metal Battle South Africa.